Group B: 1986

 The crash came a year after Lancia driver Attilio Bettega had crashed and died in his 037.
 While that fatality was largely blamed on the unforgiving Corsican scenery (and bad luck, as his co-driver, Maurizio Perissinot, was unharmed), Toivonen and Cresto's deaths, combined with the Portugal tragedy and televised accident of F1 driver Marc Surer in another RS200 which killed co-driver Michel Wyder, compelled the FIA to ban all Group B cars immediately for 1987.
-Audi decided to quit Group B entirely after the Corsica rally.
+Audi decided to quit rallying entirely after the Corsica rally, stating that the FIA decision took no measures into improving spectator safety.

 The final days of Group B were also controversial.
 The Peugeots were disqualified from the Rally Sanremo by the Italian scrutineers as the 'skirts' around the bottom of the car were found to be illegal.
 Peugeot immediately accused the Italians of favouring Lancia.
 Their case was strengthened at the next event, the RAC Rally, when the British scrutineers passed the Peugeots as legal in identical trim.
 FISA annulled the result of the Sanremo Rally eleven days after the final round in the United States.
 As a result, the championship title was passed from Lancia's Markku Alén to Peugeot's Juha Kankkunen.
 Salonen had won another two rallies during the 1986 season, becoming the most successful Group B-era driver with a total of seven wins.